Fibromyalgia—it’s not what you think!

-But what’s not real is to assume this is a “disease” all it’s own, i.e. not related to hypothyroidism.
-It may very well be!
-Quoting from Dr. John S. Lowe: in most cases, fibromyalgia is the result of “hypometabolism of select tissues”, i.e. “the clinical manifestation of inadequate thyroid hormones due to thyroid hormone deficiency and/or resistance.” (page 75, The Metabolic Treatment of Fibromyalgia, 2000)
+Quoting from Dr. John S. Lowe: …in most cases, fibromyalgia is the result of “hypometabolism of select tissues”, i.e. “the clinical manifestation of inadequate thyroid hormones due to thyroid hormone deficiency and/or resistance.” (page 75, The Metabolic Treatment of Fibromyalgia, 2000)

 When Lowe wrote what I quoted above, he referred to it as a hypothesis–a soft way to propose to his medical colleagues that there may be more to this story.
-But patient experience has underscored that for all-too-many, once they were able to get out of their hypothyroid state, the fibro pain finally went away.
-When patients stop letting the inadequate TSH lab test dictate whether they are “normal” or not, and when patients stop treating their hypothyroidism with the inadequate T4-only meds like Synthroid and go with natural desiccated thyroid…symptoms of “fibromyalgia” have been completely removed.
+But thyroid patient experience has underscored that for all-too-many, once they were able to get out of their hypothyroid state, the fibro pain finally went away.
+When patients stop letting the inadequate TSH lab test dictate whether they are “normal” or not, and when patients stop treating their hypothyroidism with the inadequate T4-only meds like Synthroid and go with T3 in their treatment, such as natural desiccated thyroid…symptoms of “fibromyalgia” have been completely removed.

-Equally as important as a treatment which uses direct T3 like natural desiccated thyroid or T3-only added in, some patients need to bring low cortisol and low iron levels back up in the full treatment.
+Equally as important as a treatment which uses direct T3 like natural desiccated thyroid or T3-only added in, some patients report needing to bring low cortisol and low iron levels back up in the full treatment.

 So when you read on the internet or from your doctor’s mouth that fibromyalgia…